Release Date: June 1991

 In the WWF, the drama backstage was just as central to the fun as the action in-ring, and Technos realised this, adding a series of quite incredible backstage sequences, with Hulk Hogan punching his way through a numbered countdown as players made it through each stage.
 You even had backstage interviewer ‘Mean’ Gene Okerlund holding a microphone for tag team champions The Legion of Doom, who barked and growled their way through an interview.

-Never before had a wrestling game given us speech-driven soundbites, and there you were, gripping onto the joystick as you prepared to face the game’s toughest challenge, absolutely mesmerised as the sights and sounds flooded your little body with adrenaline.
+Never before had a wrestling game given us such character-driven drama.
+There you were, gripping onto the joystick as you prepared to face the game’s toughest challenge, absolutely mesmerised as the sights and sounds flooded your little body with adrenaline.
 This was an experience to behold.

 So taken with this game was I back in the early 90s that part of the fun of going on holiday was to play WrestleFest, while the inevitable return to everyday life left me craving not for cloudy beaches and candy floss, but for the sights and sounds of one of the most realistic gaming experiences available to wrestling fans of my generation, and perhaps the most satisfying brand tie-in ever produced.